 |Thursday||Plus||Nexplore Science||This is a program built upon inquiry, experimentation and play!
 Students will dive deep into various scientific concepts such as electricity,inventions, sound, energy, physics, light, nature, earth sciences and more!
 Each class teaches fundamental scientific ideas to children through hands-on play and activities.
 Each student will receive their very own ScienceWiz™ kit to explore throughout the course.
 Students will experiment, investigate and build understanding from dynamic weekly activities.||2nd-6th|

-For any questions/concerns/comments please contact Dani Miller, the After School Director, at firstname.lastname@example.org, or directly on 510.556-6267.Meet our staff!
+For any questions/concerns/comments please contact Dani Miller, the After School Director, at firstname.lastname@example.org, or directly on 510.653.0317 x109Meet our staff!

 Dani grew up in the Bay Area and attended college at Holy Names University (HNU), where she earned a degree in Psychology.
 She played soccer for HNU and became involved in the theater program.
 Before joining Park Day's staff as ASAP director, she worked for two years as an after-school coach for Playworks, a nonprofit dedicated to teaching students conflict-resolution skills through creative play.
+Dani has a beautiful daughter named Hayley.
 Dani's favorite part of her job is having fun with the kids.
 She loves to sing, craft, take pictures, act, and play soccer.
-This is Dani's third year at Park Day!Concha Mora - ASAP Staff
+This is Dani's fourth year at Park Day!Concha Mora - ASAP Staff

 Concha started working at Park Day School in 2002, and she has a deep connection with the community.
 She is amazing at teaching a number of classes, but the fan favorite is her beloved cooking class.
 Concha is adept at working with large numbers of kids at once, and as she works, her love for the kids shines through.
 She is a very hardworking staff member with creative ideas to make ASAP fun for all.
 Be sure to smile and say hello to her when you are picking up your kids from ASAP!Jalen Cole-Williams - ASAP Staff